Majramos/awesome/README.md

 *   [scrapy/scrapy](https://github.com/scrapy/scrapy) - Scrapy, a fast high-level web crawling & scraping framework for Python.
 *   [kedro-org/kedro](https://github.com/kedro-org/kedro) - Kedro is a toolbox for production-ready data science.
 It uses software engineering best practices to help you create data engineering and data science pipelines that are reproducible, maintainable, and modular.
 *   [instaloader/instaloader](https://github.com/instaloader/instaloader) - Download pictures (or videos) along with their captions and other metadata from Instagram.
-*   [kakshay21/verify\_email](https://github.com/kakshay21/verify_email) - verify-email can verify any email address by efficiently checking the domain name and pinging the handler to verify its existence.

 ## miscellaneous